cchudzicki-ocw-testing/3.020-spring-2021/content/pages/lecture-notes-and-latex.md

 description: This page includes the lecture notes in PDF and LaTeX format (included as ZIP archives to include image files).
 draft: false
-title: Lecture Notes and LaTeX
+title: Lecture Notes
 uid: 035cbabe-684f-4ae4-b662-1b832d177d01
 ---
 The lecture notes are available here in PDF (.pdf) and LaTeX (.tex) file formats.
-Some of the LaTeX files can be downloaded as ZIP archives (.zip) to includef the associated image files.
+Some of the LaTeX files can be downloaded as ZIP archives (.zip) to include the associated image files.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Lecture Notes: PDF Format